 Since then, Dacast has been working hard to merge high-end video hosting and live streaming features of both vzaar and Dacast.
 By merging technology stacks, infrastructure, support, and more, the end product is a brand-new, unified online video platform.

 Dacast distinguishes itself by offering high-end features with competitive pricing plans.
 These include ad-free broadcasting, white-label service on all plans, and top-tier CDN delivery.
-24/7 phone support is also available for Premium and Enterprise plans.
+24/7 phone support is also available for Scale, Event, and above.

 Additionally, the Dacast platform stands out from other OVPs with its ease-of-use and accessibility.
 Even new broadcasters can create a new live channel and start a new live stream in just a few minutes.